jolly-io/Data-Science-and-Engineering/README.md

 Pandas is the primary tool data scientist for exploring and manipulating data.
 The most important part of the Pandas library is the DataFrame.
 A DataFrame holds the type of data you might think of as a table.
 This is similar to a sheet in Excel, or a table in a SQL database.

+`import pandas as pd` is the command we use to provision the pandas library when analyzing a dataset.